Powering Hearts

 Exceptional Performance Even in Younger, Active Patients

-12-month data from the IDE study evaluating the performance of AVEIR DR Dual Chamber LP System in patients <65 years vs ≥65 years demonstrated that AVEIR DR performs exceptionally well even in younger, more active patients, including:
+12-month data from the IDE study evaluating the performance of AVEIR DR Dual Chamber LP System in patients <65 years vs ≥65 years demonstrated that AVEIR DR LP System performs exceptionally well even in younger, more active patients, including:

 Greater than 99% implant success

-100% atrioventricular (AV) synchrony at 3 months (<65 yr)
+100% atrioventricular (AV) synchrony at 3 months (Greater than 99% implant success in pts <65 yrs)

 Significantly higher complication-free rates (91% vs 83%) compared to